hci-a-if-its-2019/final-project-ichiraku-ramen/README.md

 ![Low-Fidelity-2](img/Low&#32;Fidelity&#32;2.png)

 ### Version Differences
-- Sketches 1 :
+- Sketch 1 :
-  In solution 1, we redesigned from the start of MonTA.
-Starting from the placement of input search, placing filters, columns in tables, and others.
+  In this solution, we completely redesigned the MonTA user interface, starting from the placement of input search, search filters, table columns, and others.

-- Sketches 2 :
+- Sketch 2 :
-  In solution 2, we redesigned UI placement on the old MonTA website for the better.
+  In this solution, we only redesigned the UI placement on the old MonTA website.

 ### Selected Sketch
 We prefer solution 1 as the selected sketch.
-Because simple is the best, easy to be implemented, eye catching, intuitive, and informative.
+Because the design is simple, easy to be implemented, eye-catching, intuitive, and informative.

 ### Design Rationale
-The main problem with the original website is limited search capability, sometimes can make someone angry for using it.
-So we try to provides better search capability.
+The main problem with the original website is the limited search capability, which sometimes can make someone frustated while using it.
+Therefore, we are trying to design a system with a better search capability.

-## Asummptions
+## Assumptions
 ### Hardware
 1. Screen size : 15.6 inch
 2. Screen resolution : higher that on equal to 1377 x 768 with ration 4:3 with color space RGB.